almamedia/alma-info-screen/README.md

-# Info screen installer
+# Info screen
 Opens and refreshes web pages automatically on local or remote devices (OSX).

+By default the pages are shown side-by-side and refreshed once per minute.

+Every one hour Chrome is rebooted.

-# Prequisites:
+# Requirements
+## Remote machine:
 * Install Google Chrome
+* Install Ublock origin
+* Setup SSH

+## Local:
-* Install ad-blocker
+* Install git (should be included in OSX)
+* Clone repo: `git clone git@github.com:almamedia/alma-info-screen.git && cd alma-info-screen`

 # Setup
 To install run the following script (1-4 pages as parameters):